alejandrovalde/capstoneProjectLineox/README.md

 2. Install python, click continue till it gets installed
 3. Close the pop up folder of python 3.11

-#### Virtual environment setup for Mac and Windows
+#### Virtual Environment Setup (for MacOS and Windows)

-1. Create a virtual environment called ‘lenv’ inside the Lineoxapp folder and activate the environment (Do the following)
+1. To create a virtual environment called ‘lenv’ inside the Lineoxapp folder and activate the environment

     Open a terminal, copy paste the following commands and press enter: